alimenati/PowerMamba/PowerMamba/readme.md

 ### Some Details of the Scripts:
 - **Model Name** and **Dataset Directory**: These are the most critical elements inside each script.
 The features can be `M` which considers all the data and predicts for it; `s` will only consider the targeted data; and `Mm` will only predict for the last `c_out` column.
 If there is prediction data in your dataset, you should set `include_pred = 1`.
 The rest of the script contains hyperparameters.
+#### Dictionaries Directory Inside the Scripts Directory:
+For each dataset, you can define a dictionary which contains the following information:
+- **`project_dict`**: If you have predictions for some of your columns, indicate it here.
+The key in the dictionary is the column name, and the values represent:
+  - The historical data for that column.
+  - The first column number where predictions start for that specific column.
+You can leave this as `{}` if you are not incorporating external predictions.

+- **`Col_info_dict`**: Useful for reporting partial MSE.
+If you have columns that can be categorized (e.g., they are all prices for different regions or loads for different regions), specify them in this dictionary.
+The format is:
+  - The first value is the index where that group of columns starts.
+  - The second value is the number of columns in that group.
+  - Ensure that columns belonging to the same group are adjacent to each other.
+If you don’t want partial MSE, leave it as `{}`.

 ### Running Scripts: